Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 -All Characters
  Dragoon AT/MAT is set to 100/100 for all levels as the dataset will only use the spell multiplier which you can see in game unless otherwise stated below.
  Dragoon DF/MDF is set to 180/180 for all levels unless otherwise stated below.
+ Dragoon Space Special will grant 1.5x Dragoon Attack to the user of matching element.

 -Dart
  Burn Stacks has a maximum stacks based on Dragoon Level.